infinite-table/infinite-react/www/pages/docs/learn/working-with-data/updating-data-in-realtime.page.md

 title: Updating Data in Real-Time
 ---

-Real-Time updates of data are possible via the [DataSource API](/docs/reference/datasource-api) as explained in the following sections of this page.
+Real-Time updates of data are possible via the [DataSource API](/docs/reference/datasource-api).

+In this page we explain some of the complexities and features involved.

 ## Getting a reference to the DataSource API